bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/Answers.md

 What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
 A: My favorite concept are mixins.
-Nothing really comes to mind that gives me trouble with preprocessing.
+The harderst part for me to understand was how it would compile the index.css file wven though it was just watching the file which only had @imports.